KSFO (560 AM): KTAB

 Following the passage of the Radio Act of 1927 in April of that year, the newly formed Federal Radio Commission (FRC) relicensed KTAB to broadcast on 1070 kHz with a power of 500 watts, effective June 1, 1927.
 Following an appeal, the FRC allowed KTAB to broadcast with 1,000 watts on Sundays in July and August 1927.

 After the Pickwick Broadcasting Corporation purchased The Associated Broadcasters on August 1, 1928, KTAB's studios moved from Oakland to the Pickwick Hotel at Fifth and Mission Streets in San Francisco on September 29, 1928.
 Around that time, KTAB moved from 1070 to 1280 kHz, before sharing airtime with KLX at 550 kHz on November 11, 1928.
 By early 1929, KTAB broadcast full time on 550 kHz after KLX moved to 880 kHz, and KTAB had an on-air backronym slogan, "Knowledge, Truth, And Beauty."
 KTAB moved to the station's present frequency of 560 kHz in November 1929.

 Having operated the station since 1926, Associated Broadcasters outright bought KTAB from Tenth Avenue Baptist Church in early 1930, and KTAB began broadcasting at 1,000 watts day and night beginning in October 1930.
 On March 14, 1933, the KTAB studios returned to Oakland, this time at Sweet's Ballroom, then at 1424 Franklin Street.
 Pickwick sold The Associated Broadcasters to mortgage banker Wesley I. Dumm and business partner Philip G. Lasky in the fall of 1933.
+As part of the arrangement, Dumm agreed to continue providing the church with a daily half-hour of airtime for The Hour of Prayer, as well as five hours on Sundays.

 The Dumm–Lasky group moved KTAB's studios from Oakland to the Russ Building in San Francisco.
 KTAB moved from a penthouse apartment to the entire 31st floor of the Russ Building on April 11, 1935.